informalsystems/quartz/README.md

 example applications.
 Production features and requirements are in development.
 See [Future Work][future_work]

+---
+WARNING: Quartz is under heavy development and is not ready for production use.
+The current code contains known bugs and security vulnerabilities and APIs are still liable to change.

+We are making it available for devleopers to start playing with and to gather feedback on APIs and roadmap.
+It can be used today on CosmWasm testnets (testnets only, with no real funds at risk!).
+---

 ## Docs

 - [Getting Started][getting_started] - Get a simple example app up and running in 5 minutes